How to Make Rice Balls Activity

 Chinese New Year is right around the corner, so why not help your child make festive and tasty rice balls to celebrate!
-Chinese New Year is on February 3rd and part of the celebration is making and eating lots of foods – including rice balls!
+Chinese New Year is celebrated in January or February, and part of the celebration is making and eating lots of foods – including rice balls!
 Known as Onigiri, traditional rice balls have a special treat inside and are sometimes coated in sesame seeds or strips of nori.

 What You Need: